How to Find a CTO for Your Startup [Complete Guide]

-Moving to the Growth Stage means that a startup won its market and passed the break-even point - it became profitable.
+Moving to the Growth Stage means a startup won its market and passed the break-even point - it became profitable.
 Here the focus is slightly shifted towards management, and the primary CTO responsibilities include:

 - Constant monitoring of technology trends and innovations;

 - Nurturing a tech team to make it able to cover some of the CTO's tasks;

 - Preservation of significant benefits of the product in the process of its improvement;

 - Presenting the company at technical events, being fully responsible for its image and reputation in technical terms.

 Types of CTO You Can Find:

 The Digital Business Leader focuses on leveraging innovative technologies to transform a business model, products, and services.
 This specialist is responsible for creating the company's digital business strategies.
 At the same time, they may well architect digital platforms.
 Their key responsibilities include: